encryptedninja/command-center/README.md

 * `hydra -l <username> -P <full path to the password list> ftp://<IP>` using Hydra against
 * `hydra -L <username list> -p <password> <IP> http-post-form "/wp-login.php:log=^USER^&pwd=^PWD^:Invalid username" -t 30` you can capture the error message (Invalid username) by trying a credential on the target website and replace the one I have in this synthax if needed.
 This example tests several usernames for the same password, a technique also called password spraying.

+## iptables

+* This example shows **how to block all connections** from the IP address 10.10.10.10. `This example shows how to block all connections from the IP address 10.10.10.10.`
+* This example shows how to block all of the IP addresses in the 10.10.10.0/24 network range.
+You can use a netmask or standard slash notation to specify the range of IP addresses. `iptables -A INPUT -s 10.10.10.0/24 -j DROP` or `iptables -A INPUT -s 10.10.10.0/255.255.255.0 -j DROP`
+* **Connections to a specific port:** This example shows how to block SSH connections from 10.10.10.10. `iptables -A INPUT -p tcp --dport ssh -s 10.10.10.10 -j DROP`
+* This example shows how to block SSH connections from any IP address. `iptables -A INPUT -p tcp --dport ssh -j DROP`
+* **Connection States:** the capability you’d need to allow two way communication but only allow one way connections to be established.
+Take a look at this example, where SSH connections FROM 10.10.10.10 are permitted, but SSH connections TO 10.10.10.10 are not.
+However, the system is permitted to send back information over SSH as long as the session has already been established, which makes SSH communication possible between these two hosts.
+  * `iptables -A INPUT -p tcp --dport ssh -s 10.10.10.10 -m state --state NEW,ESTABLISHED -j ACCEPT`
+  * `iptables -A OUTPUT -p tcp --sport 22 -d 10.10.10.10 -m state --state ESTABLISHED -j ACCEPT`
+* **Saving Changes:** The changes that you make to your iptables rules will be scrapped the next time that the iptables service gets restarted unless you execute a command to save the changes.
+This command can differ depending on your distribution: `sudo /sbin/iptables-save`

 ## John
 Cracking some SHA256 hashes with john, using the rockyou.txt as a wordlist, redirecting the output  into athe johncracked.txt